|

 suddenly from cardiac arrest is coronary heart disease.

-a year die of coronary heart disease without being hospitalized.
+About 250,000 people a year die of coronary heart disease without being hospitalized.

 That's about half of all deaths from CHD -- more than 680 Americans